01.09.23 Update: The Speak Up for Parkinson's iPad app v1.2.1 will be released soon. This update will work with iOS 13.x through 16.x.

 Sandcastle teamed up with The Northwest Parkinson's Foundation to create a native iOS app.
 The Speak Up for Parkinson’s app is a useful tool for Parkinson’s patients to practice their speech.
 The approach pays special attention to the volume of the patient’s voice, a key factor that helps to address several of the challenges faced with Parkinson’s.
 Two practice tools are included: 1) Words & Phrases, a series of random statements are presented for the user to speak; and 2) Reading & Conversation, a free-form area allowing longer practice sessions.
 With both tools a volume meter is provided as well as audio/video feedback.
 The app also provides helpful Speaking Tips and additional information.
 Brought to you by the Northwest Parkinson’s Foundation.

-Please note that iOS 7 is required for this application.
+Please note that iOS 13 through 16 will be required for this application.

 Click here to download the iPad app from the iTunes store.